Melody created a temporary kitchen during her home remodel. She learned a lot about what's needed, and what's not.

 Living Without a Kitchen

-Innovation and technology allow us to do more than to survive without a kitchen.
+Innovation and technology allow us to do more than survive without a kitchen.
 I knew I would need to find new ways of cooking during my kitchen remodel, but I didn't fully understand how to create a functional temporary kitchen until mine was fully gutted.
 It's easy to take the kitchen for granted until you find yourself living without one.

 When doing a large remodel, going without your sink, oven, and fridge is a sacrifice we must make.
 You will be glad you did once you have your beautiful new kitchen in place.
 Hopefully, you are reading this article before you start your project.
 The best way to function while the kitchen remodel is underway is to create a temporary kitchen zone someplace away from the construction.

 Here you will find yourself figuring out how to prepare a meal, do without a fridge, get dishes done, and safely store your food.
-Planing a temporary kitchen is the first step in this often necessary home remodel project.
+Planning a temporary kitchen is the first step in this often necessary home remodel project.
 Become an observer while your old kitchen is still in place.
 Watch the habits of your family, and make a note of the activities that usually take place in the kitchen.
 This will give you a solid foundation for knowing what the most important items will be in your makeshift kitchen.

-Setting up A Temporary Kitchen Safely
+Setting Up a Temporary Kitchen Safely

 The first step in planning for your kitchen remodel is to designate a zone for your temporary kitchen.
 Although choosing the dining room might seem to make sense, it's often too close to the remodeling project.
-While construction is underway there will be lots of particulates flying about.
+While construction is underway, there will be lots of particulates flying about.
 Everything from kicked up dust, to saw dust from wood, to the exposure to germs that might happen while plumbing is being replaced.

-If your temporary kitchen is too close to your renovation project you would be working in an area which could be unsafe for the handling of food.
+If your temporary kitchen is too close to your renovation project, you would be working in an area which could be unsafe for the handling of food.
 The last thing you need is for your family to become ill from a foodborne illness while your kitchen is being reconstructed.
 A study or den far away from the kitchen is often a good choice for your temporary set up.

 Don't just plan to eat out.
 I did that, and later figured out that there are bound to be times when you need to eat in, get a drink, or have dishes that need done.
 A make-shift kitchen will help ease the stress of the entire remodeling project.
-Once you clean out a sport for your interim kitchen, it's time to collect the furnishings you will need for your short term solution.
+Once you clean out a sport for your interim kitchen, it's time to collect the furnishings you will need for your short-term solution.